|Danny Kaye and Nat King Cole.|

 And it's a brilliant performance, with Nat appearing as comfortable singing the song as if he were in his own living room, entertaining his family.
 A true professional.
 The later duet with Danny of a hip version of 'Jingle Bells' also is phenomenal and probably the highlight of the show.

-In case you're really interested, below is the entire broadcast, which prominently features Mary Tyler Moore, who was riding high on the 'Dick Van Dyke' show at the time.
-It was a terrific show, classy old show biz stuff, of a kind that went completely out of style about fifteen minutes after it finished its broadcast with the Beatles coming along on the Ed Sullivan Show barely a month later.
+In case you're really interested, below is a brief clip of the Danny Kaye Christmas Show from 1966.
+It was a terrific show, classy old showbiz stuff, of a kind that went completely out of style about fifteen minutes after it finished.

 Let's get one thing out of the way, because I'm a mind reader and I know what you're thinking.
 These were the days when everybody simply celebrated the season and did not make a big fuss about their own religion and how it might not exactly quite fit into the whole Christmas thing and so on and so forth.
 Just going along with the holiday was their choice, it stemmed from an old showbiz tradition that went back at least as far as Irving Berlin, and everybody got along and respected each other with a knowing wink and entertained people.
 If that offends people these days - too bad.
 It was Danny's show, that is how he wanted it, and that is how it went down.
 And it was a great show.